OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Course_Element_Task.md

 ![Completion criterion](assets/task_completion_criterion.png){ class="shadow" }

 * **Visit course element**: User has clicked on the course element.
-* **Confirmation by participant:** User has clicked on the "I've read the content" button
+* **Confirmation by participant:** User has clicked on the "I've read the content" button.
 * **Score**: The user has achieved at least the specified score while completing the task.
 * **Passed**: The user has fulfilled the "passed" requirements configured in the "Grading" tab or the task has been manually set to passed by the coach.
 * **Execution done**: All steps of the task flow were run through.